DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

     * [Rudimenti di Analisi Infinito Dimensionale](https://www.roma1.infn.it/~cesi/rudimenti/RAID-s-v03.pdf) - Cesi
     * <span style="color:red">Distributions and Operators</span> - Grubb

-## Lecture 1: Complex differentiability, Holomorphic functions, Harmonic functions pt.
-1 (18/03/24)
+## Lecture 1 & 2: Complex differentiability, Holomorphic functions, Harmonic functions pt.
+1 (18-21/03/24)
+You can find the pdf of the lesson by Andrea from [this link](http://DavideMorgante.github.io/files/Lezione1.pdf).
+Next lecture we are going to do similar exercises for the students that couldn't follow this lesson due to the laboratory course.

+You can find the pdf of the lesson by Me at [this link](http://DavideMorgante.github.io/files/Lezione1_3.pdf)If we have time we are going to discuss the exercise you can find [here](http://DavideMorgante.github.io/files/Lezione1_2.pdf).